charlottejoy/100-days-of-code/log.md

 Worked on portfolio project.

 **Thoughts:**
 Got Scott's opinion on the look of it.
-Good to have a second pair of eyes on it and some feeback
+Gave me some colour advice.
+Good to have a second pair of eyes on it and some feeback.

 **Link(s) to work:**
 1. [FCC Portfolio](https://codepen.io/charlottejoy/pen/pLvjGe?editors=1100)

 ### D68, March 12, 2018
 Worked on portfolio project.
-Creating collections for links and codecademy Git.
+Creating collections for links, smooth scrolling and codecademy Git.

 **Thoughts:**
 Good to see what I have for collections and where the gaps are.
 The git course was interesting, learned a few commands.
 Going to take the command line course next.
 Preparation for the deploy course.